Vector-valued extensions for fractional integrals of Laguerre expansions: Proof of Theorem

 If one uses this estimate to attain $L^p-L^q$ inequalities, then it turns out that we need an extra restriction on the parameters.
-In fact, the condition $\frac{4(\alpha+1)}{2\a+3}<p\le q <\frac{4(\alpha+1)}{2\a+1}$ arises in the estimate of $\mathcal{H}_{\a+aj,\s}(x,y)$ due to the presence of the factor $(xy)^{-\alpha-1/2}$ and the measure $d\mu_\a$.
-So, in order to take out such restriction on $p$ and $q$, one has to get suitable estimates for the kernel.
+In fact, the condition $\frac{4(\alpha+1)}{2\a+3}<p\le q <\frac{4(\alpha+1)}{2\a+1}$ arises in the boundedness of $\mathcal{I}_{\a+aj,\s}$ due to the presence of the factor $(rs)^{-\alpha-1/2}$ and the measure $d\mu_\a$.
+So, in order to eliminate such restriction on $p$ and $q$, one has to get suitable estimates for the kernel.
 In this way, the proof of Theorem \ref{th:LpLq Lag convolution dim1} is based on the estimates collected in Propositions \ref{prop:mathK} and \ref{prop:bonto}.